 There are no current Ames Laboratory activities that pose a hazard to groundwater or surface water.
 The Laboratory has no underground storage tanks.
-Three DOE owned monitoring wells were plugged and abandoned in June 2005.
+Three DOE owned monitoring wells were properly plugged in June 2005.
 Currently there is no monitoring of the groundwater and ISU is not required to monitor groundwater on the main campus.